xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Are there any plans for a mobile port of xemu?
 There are currently no plans for a mobile port of xemu on iOS or Android, the emulator hasn't reached the performance necessary to run well on iOS or Android at this time.

+#### Q: Are there any plans for a Vulkan backend?
+There are currently no plans for a Vulkan backend.
+OpenGL has several benefits over Vulkan at this time, being closer to the Xbox GPU instruction set, and it is capable of meeting xemu's performance targets.
+More work needs to be done on the current implementation before the addition of another video backend becomes worthwhile.

 #### Q: Can xemu load an Xbox game disc from my computer's DVD drive?
 Generally, no. You will need to create a backup of your game disc.
 Please [see here](disc-images.md) for more information about creating and using disc images.